Welcome to Counseling & Psychological Services

 Counseling & Psychological Services (CAPS) offers counseling and therapy to help students address how to manage, cope and grow with the stress associated with school and life.
 The primary goal of counseling is to help students develop the personal awareness and skills necessary to overcome problems and to develop in ways that will allow them to take advantage of the educational opportunities at the university.

 Counseling and Psychological Services now offers an online screening for mood and anxiety disorders.
 This free screening is anonymous and available to all University of West Florida students.
-To get started, click on the button below.CAPS Online Assessments
+To get started, click on the button below.Depression and Anxiety Screening

-We are blessed that UWF is located in such a beautiful area of the Gulf Coast.
-However, along with the blessings comes the increased risk of natural disasters, such as hurricanes.
-Dealing with any natural disaster is difficult, especially for students who are already dealing with being away from home and feeling the stress brought on by being in college.
-Click the button below to find some common responses to disasters and traumatic events and additional tips for coping and self care.Coping with Natural Disasters
+We are fortunate that UWF is located in such a beautiful area of the Gulf Coast.
+However, along with our good fortune comes the increased risk of natural disasters, such as hurricanes.
+Dealing with any tragedy is difficult, especially for students who are already dealing with being away from home and feeling the stress brought on by being in college.
+Click the button below to find some common responses to tragedy and traumatic events and additional tips for coping and self care.Coping with a Natural Disaster